sebastian-zieba/PACMAN/docs/source/models.rst

   If fixed was set to False, this is the initial guess for the parameter.

-- lo_lim

-  Use lower bounds for the least squares routine?

-- lo_val

-  lower bound value for the least squares routine.

-- hi_lim

-  Use upper bounds for the least squares routine?

-- hi_val

-  upper bound value for the least squares routine.

 - prior

   Prior for the sampling?